- Food & Fun

-Put your fall haul of apples and cider to good use in Rach's sweet-savory twist on skillet chicken pot pie.
+Put apples and cider to good use in Rach's sweet-savory twist on skillet chicken pot pie.

 "These are prepared in individual skillets but it can also be prepared, of course, in one large skillet," Rach says.
 "The pastry may just take a bit longer too crisp at the center.
 Any entrée-size casseroles or large deep ramekins may also be used for this method."